ethyca/fides/docs/fides/docs/guides/generate_resources.md

 ...
 ```

+The appropriate `connection-string` format for your database connector can be found in the [SQLAlchemy Documentation](https://docs.sqlalchemy.org/en/14/dialects/).

 #### Fides Config
 A connection string can also be defined within your fides config under the credentials section.